Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Bluish lips or face

 Stay home except to get medical care.
-Do not visit public areas, except if you are seeking medical care.
-Do not go to work, school, or public areas and avoid using public transportation or taxis (including ride-shares).
+If you’re seeking medical care, don’t go to work, school, or public areas and avoid using public transportation or taxis (including ride-share services).

-Call a medical facility before you show up.
+Call the medical facility before you arrive.
 Be sure to tell the staff that you have or may have COVID-19.
-This will help the facility to take steps to keep other people from getting infected or exposed.
-Put on a facemask before you enter the facility.
+This will help them take steps to keep other people from getting infected or exposed.
+Put on a mask before you enter the facility.

-Stay separate from others in your home.
-Stay in a specific room and away from other people and pets you live with.
+Separate yourself from other people who live in your home.
+Stay in a specific room and away from other people and pets who live in your home.
 Use a separate bathroom, if possible.

-Wear a cloth facemask to cover your nose and mouth or a facemask when you are around other people, even at home.
-CDC says you may use a scarf or a bandana to cover your nose and mouth if a facemask is not available.
+Wear a cloth mask to cover your nose and mouth or a mask when you are around other people, even at home.
+CDC says you may use a scarf or a bandana to cover your nose and mouth if a mask is not available.

 Cough or sneeze into a tissue or into your arm.
 Throw used tissues in the trash.
-Be sure to wash your hands with soap and water for at least 20 seconds, right after.
-You also can use alcohol-based hand sanitizers with at least 60% alcohol.
+Be sure to wash your hands with soap and water for at least 20 seconds after using a tissue.
+You also can use alcohol-based hand sanitizers that contain at least 60% alcohol.
 Use enough hand sanitizer so that it takes at least 20 seconds for your hands to dry.

 Don’t share personal household items.
-Use hot, soapy water or a dishwasher to wash your dishes and utensils.
-Don’t share towels or bedding with other people or pets in your home.
-After using these items wash them thoroughly.
+Use hot, soapy water or a dishwasher to wash dishes and utensils.
+Don’t share towels or bedding with other people or pets who live in your home.
+Wash these items thoroughly after each use.

 Clean and disinfect objects in your isolation area every day.
 This includes areas you frequently touch and in the bathroom you use.
 Your caregiver should clean other parts of the house outside of your isolation area.
 These include counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables.
 Use a regular household cleaning spray or wipe.
 See CDC’s complete disinfection guide for more information.

-What Pregnant Women and Lactating Women Need to Know
+What Pregnant and Breastfeeding Women Need to Know

 At this time, we have limited pregnancy-specific data about COVID-19.
 More studies are being published and we are learning more each day.
-The available information at this moment suggests pregnant women may have the same risk as other non-pregnant adults.
 Public health and medical groups are closely monitoring the COVID-19 pandemic and providing regular updates.

-COVID-19 Things to know if you're pregnant (English, PDF)
+Check out COVID-19 Things to know if you're pregnant fact sheet.
+(English, PDF)